 The farmer owns 80,000 hectares of land and 40,000 cattle across 6 ranches.
-They currently weigh their animals 3x a year making it difficult to track animal health and progress.
+The team on this Paraguay Satellite Demonstration farm currently weigh their animals 3x a year making it difficult to track animal health and progress.
 As a result, there is a long period to first pregnancy, the in-calf rate is very low (78%), there are pregnancy losses from scan to wean (12%) and finishing stock take 900 days to reach slaughter weight.

 The objective is to provide an initial monitoring test facility to validate best-of-breed British technologies that have potential to significantly improve agricultural output in Paraguay.
 Technologies demonstrated must be scalable and cost-effective in order to be widely adopted across Paraguay and wider Latin America.